Advertising management: Media buying

 While it is certainly possible for advertisers to purchase advertising spots by dealing directly with media owners (e.g. newspapers, magazines or broadcast networks), in practice most media buying is purchased as part of broader negotiations.
 Prices depend on the advertiser's prior relationship with the network, the volume of inventory being purchased, the timing of the booking and whether the advertiser is using cross-media promotions such as product placements.
-Advertising spots purchased closer to air-time tend to be more expensive.
+Advertising spots purchased closer to airtime tend to be more expensive.

 Many advertisers opt to centralise their media buying through large media agencies such as Zenith or Optimedia.
 These large media agencies are able to exert market power through volume purchasing by buying up space for an entire year.
 Media agencies benefit advertisers by providing advertising units at lower rates and also through the provision of added value services such as media planning services.

 Buying advertising spots on national TV is very expensive.
 Given that most media outlets use dynamic pricing, rates vary from day to day, creating difficulties locating indicative rates.
 However, from time to time, trade magazines publish adrates which may be used as a general guide.
 The following table provides indicative advertising rates for selected popular programs on American national television networks, broadcast during prime time viewing hours.